Dhiyanu001/Samplecerti/README.md

 # Samplecerti
-This is a github tut for google certification
+This is a github tut for google certification.
+I am editing the README file.
+Adding some more details about the project description.